f5devcentral/f5-agility-labs-sslviz/docs/class5/module6/lab4.rst

 #.
 Once defined in BIG-IP CM, the Inspection Service must then be deployed to a BIG-IP Next instance.
 The above API call will return a JSON payload containing the **id** value of the new TAP Inspection Service object.
-Copy this value because you it will be needed in the instance deploy API call, as well as the service chain creation API call.
+Copy this value because it will be needed in the instance deploy API call, as well as the service chain creation API call.

 #.
 The instance deployment also requires knowledge of the BIG-IP Next instance **id**.
 To retrive that, send the **Get BIG-IP Instances** request from the **Collection**.